Riola Xhemaili

-Riola Xhemaili (born 5 March 2003) is a Swiss professional footballer who plays as a midfielder for Eredivisie club PSV and the Switzerland national team.
+Riola Xhemaili (born 5 March 2003) is a Swiss professional footballer who plays as an attacking midfielder for Serie A Women club Como 1907 and the Switzerland national team.

 Club career

 Xhemaili is a youth academy graduate of Basel.
 In June 2021, she joined German club SC Freiburg.
 On 4 April 2023, VfL Wolfsburg announced the signing of Xhemaili on a three-year contract until June 2026.

 On 8 August 2024, Xhemaili extended her contract with Wolfsburg until June 2027.
 On the same day, she joined Eredivisie club PSV on a season long loan deal.
 On 24 June 2025, Xhemaili secured a permanent move to PSV by signing a three-year contract.

+On 14 July 2026, Xhemaili joined Italian club Como 1907.

 International career

 Xhemaili made her debut for the Switzerland national team on 22 September 2020 against Belgium, coming on as a substitute for Ramona Bachmann.
 On 23 June 2025, Xhemaili was called up to the Switzerland squad for the UEFA Women's Euro 2025.

+Xhemaili scored Switzerland's opening goal in their 2–0 win against Northern Ireland in the opening game of their 2027 FIFA Women's World Cup qualification campaign on 3 March 2026.